DiamondLightSource/pmac/docs/source/migration.rst

 Db/substitutions
 ----------------

-Using tpmac for status records
+Original IOC using tpmac, pmacUtil and pmacCoord for status records

 ::